Arches uses a timed entry system for busy seasons, see more info on the park’s website here.

 • A trip to Arches can be combined with a trip to nearby Canyonlands National Park.
 Read more about Canyonlands here.

-• Drinking water is available at the visitor center and at the Delicate Arch and Devil's Garden trailheads - bring your water bottles to fill up.
+• Drinking water is available at the visitor center - bring your water bottles to fill up.

 • There is no shuttle service in Arches.
 The entrance gate and parking areas can be crowded but are usually manageable.

-Arches National Park, located just north of Moab, Utah, is relatively small for a national park but boasts the highest concentration of natural bridges in the world.
+Arches National Park, located just north of Moab, Utah, is a small national park but boasts the highest concentration of natural bridges in the world.
 The best times to visit are spring and fall to avoid the summer heat and winter chill, but the park is open year-round.
 Light snow is common in the winter months.

 Must See Attractions:

 Delicate Arch - the best arch in the park and an icon of Utah.
-There is always a big crowd at Delicate Arch so be prepared to enjoy it alongside a bunch of other people.
+There is always a big crowd at Delicate Arch so be prepared to enjoy it alongside many other people.
 Seeing Delicate Arch requires a 3 mile roundtrip hike, read more about it in the hiking section below.

 The Windows/Double Arch - some of the largest arches in the park and the easiest to access.
 Double Arch is especially impressive and the view from Window Arch towards Turret Arch is famous with photographers.
 Visitors can climb up beneath all the arches in this area for unique views of the rock overhead.